Specpoverse

 Frederick Charles Melancon

-Bio: The poetry of M. Frost appears in Strange Horizons, Sublimation, Star*Line, Eye to the Telescope, Abyss & Apex, and many others, with chapbooks Cow Poetry (Finishing Line Press, 2006) and The Women of Myth (Island of Wak-Wak, Fall 2025). mfrostwords.com
+Bio: The creative work of M. Frost appears in SpecPoVerse, Strange Horizons, Orion’s Belt, Eye to the Telescope and many others, with chapbooks Cow Poetry (Finishing Line Press, 2006) and The Women of Myth (Island of Wak-Wak, 2025), as well as a collaboration with artist-brother, Constellation (CreateSpace, 2013).
+Explore further at mfrostwords.com and follow @mfrostwords.bsky.social.

 (SpecPoVerse, Vol. 1, Issue 2 (2025))